 H1.
 Enter total dollar amounts awarded to enroll full-time and less than full-time degree-seeking undergraduates (using the same cohort reported in CDS Question B1, "total degree-seeking" undergraduates) in the following categories.
-(Note: If the data being reported are final figures for the 2020-2021 academic years (see the next item below), use the 2020-2021 academic years' CDS Question B1 cohort.)
 Include aid awarded to international students (i.e., those not qualifying for federal aid).
 Aid that is non-need-based but that was used to meet need should be reported in the need-based aid column.
 (For a suggested order of precedence in assigning categories of aid to cover need, see the entry for "non-need-based scholarship or grant aid" on the last page of the definitions section.)

-Indicate the academic year for which data are reported for items H1, H2, H2A, and H6 below: $\Box$ 2020-2021 estimated or $\boxtimes$ 2019-2020 final
+Indicate the academic year for which data are reported for items H1, H2, H2A, and H6 below: $\Box$ 2021-2022 estimated or $\boxtimes$ 2020-2021 final